Population Health Science

-- Evaluate the impact of primary care on patient experience, access to care, cost of care and practice efficiencies
+- Evaluating the impact of primary care on patient behavior, access to care and use of services

 Areas of focus

-Population Health Science Program staff, collaborators and scholars are focusing their research efforts on improving health and health care among residents of southeastern Minnesota, including Mayo Clinic patients, employees and their dependents.
+Population Health Science Program staff, collaborators and scholars are focusing their research efforts on improving health and health care among residents of southeastern Minnesota and the surrounding region, including Mayo Clinic patients, employees and their dependents.

-Three approaches are being taken to improve health in these groups:
+The program has three approaches to improve health in these groups:

 Population Health Scholars Program

-The Population Health Scholars Program, one of the center's scholars programs, provides training and mentoring in community and population health research at Mayo Clinic.
-The three-year program, which welcomed six Mayo clinicians as scholars for 2014, provides a unique training opportunity to learn how to obtain grants, conduct research and publish study findings that advance population health science.
+The Population Health Scholars Program, one of the center's two scholars programs, provides training and mentoring in community and population health research at Mayo Clinic.
+The three-year program, which welcomed six new Mayo clinician-scholars in 2014, provides a unique opportunity to learn how to obtain grants, conduct research and publish study findings that advance population health science.